 If you are looking for more body and texture, try one of our sweet perms/body waves.
 Our stylists have 20+ years of experience in providing healthy and shiny waves customized just for you.
-Through our comprehensive consultation, we determine if you want tight low-maintenance curls or long loose romantic waves.
+Through your required and scheduled consultation, we determine if you want tight low-maintenance curls or long loose romantic waves.
 Whether your hair has color or not, we can customize your waves to achieve your desired look.

-A- The perms that are out now are less damaging than the perms your mom and grandma got.
+A: The perms that are out now are less damaging than the perms your mom and grandma got.
 BUT please be aware that there are very harsh chemicals that are still needed in order to change the structure of your hair which makes the curl.
 Special shampoos and conditioners are recommended for at home after care.
 Our team can only guarantee a healthy perm that won’t go straight if you follow our at home care routine.
-Expect to invest in less than $50 in professional hair care products to save those curls!
+Expect to invest in at least $50 in professional hair care products to save those curls!

-A- We will recommend waiting 48 hours before shampooing your hair to fully neutralize and relax.
-I always recommend a full 48 hours before shampooing.
+A: We will recommend waiting 48-72 hours before shampooing your hair to fully neutralize and relax.
+I always recommend a full 48-72 hours before shampooing.
 If you work out or sweat, just put a light conditioner in your hair in the shower or use dry shampoo.

-A- Avoid scratching your head or brushing your hair heavily.
+A: Avoid scratching your head or brushing your hair heavily.
 Any type of scalp stimulation can cause burning by the perm chemicals.
-Also be sure to do a deep conditioning treatment a day before.
-We offer the Scruples Recovery treatments and a Sweet Vanilla Bean Treatment.
 The day of, your stylist will shampoo your hair for you so you won’t need to.
 Also be sure to avoid hot water.

-A- This all depends on the look you are going for.
+A: This all depends on the look you are going for.
 If you are looking for a tighter, more ringlet like curl (like the singer in the band Little Big Town), a spiral perm is right for you.
-If you are looking for something that looks more natural you can opt for a perm with a medium sized rod.
+If you are looking for something that looks more natural you can opt for a perm with a medium-sized rod.
 You can also choose to get a perm strictly for body.
 This is somewhat of a difficult question to answer because there are so many different options.
 This is where a consultation with our team is advised.
-Here are some examples below, however, NO ONE wakes up and has hair like this.
+NO ONE wakes up and has hair nicely curled.
 Your stylist will show you how to style your perm.
 A perm can give you a PRIMER to achieve the style you want.
-Like any chemical treatment, there IS maintenance, a learning curve, and new products you must use to achieve your desired look.
+Like any chemical treatment, there IS maintenance, a learning curve, and new products you must use to achieve your desired look..

 Note: A perm is NOT for you if you are not willing to have “tight” curls for about two weeks before it relaxes, if you want a “wash and go” look, if you want to wake up with perfect curls/waves, or if you don’t have the time to learn how to style a perm using the right tools and products.

-A- It depends on how your hair length, texture, density, and desired style.
+A: It depends on how your hair length, texture, density, and desired style.
 It is best to come in for a free perm consultation with our experienced stylists.
-A sweet traditional perm (like our sweet grandma’s) is between $85-$150.
-Specialty perms for today’s modern waves (piggy back/e-wrap/candle wrap/root perm) $150-$250+.
-At home care products are for less than a total of $45.
+Specialty perms for today’s modern waves (piggy back/e-wrap/candle wrap/root perm) $200-400+.
+Please consider at-home care products to keep your perm healthy.
 For short hair, a perm service can be 2-4 hours depending on the desired look.
 For long hair, a perm service can be 3-6 hours to make sure every strand is cared for.

-- In this process the hair is firstly washed and then wrapped on a perming rod.
+1. In this process, the hair is firstly washed and then wrapped on a perming rod.

 2. After shampooing, it is very important that you condition your hair.
 It is a myth that conditioner will relax and ruin your perm.
 Using the right conditioner is the trick.
 Use a conditioner which is meant for chemically treated hair as it will help to keep your perm softer and last longer.
 Conditioner not only closes the cuticle but also act as a detangler.